 Note that the above would hold no matter what basis we choose - and there is no reason at this point to choose this particular basis.
-In another basis, the coordinates α_i , β_j , and γ{ij} that represent particular vectors and transformations would be different.
+In another basis, the coordinates $\alpha_i$ , $\beta_j$ , and $\gamma{ij}$ that represent particular vectors and transformations would be different.

-If we fix a particular vector v, its representation in coordinates is completely arbitrary - i.e., by changing the basis, we could have used any set of numbers to represent it.
+If we fix a particular vector v, its representation in coordinates is completely arbitrary - i.e., by changing the basis, we could have used any set of numbers to represent it (other than all zeros).
 Put another way, if we are given the coordinates of a vector, we know nothing about its intrinsic properties, since the same set of numbers could represent any vector.

-To what extent is this also true of the numerical representation of a member of Hom(V,W)?
-It can't be completely true, since the dimension of the range of φ is an intrinsic property, so it must constrain the numerical representation.
-And there are other constraints that arise, when we consider Hom(V,V).
+To what extent is the numerical representation of a member of Hom(V,W) arbitrary?
+It can't be completely arbitrary, since the dimension of the range of $\varphi$ is an intrinsic property, so it must somehow be embedded in the numerical representation.
+And there are other constraints that will arise when we consider Hom(V,V).